JacobAdj/AudioAI/README.md

 For example, the pretrained model has difficulty pronouncing Dutch words correctly.

 To keep things very simple, to limit the size of required training data and to make it possible to run the training on a low-end personal computer, we use data with the Dutch text or the number representation of the numbers 1 to 10, as well as audio files with the correct pronunciation.
+The following examples can be run on a personal computer with only a Celeron CPU and just 8GB RAM.

 Here I describe how to fine-tuned the SpeechT5ForTextToSpeech "microsoft/speecht5_tts" model to correctly pronounce the Dutch word "negen".